 NordicTrack is a subsidiary of ICON Health & Fitness, the world’s largest manufacturer of fitness equipment.
 The company’s products, including exercise bikes, treadmills, and ellipticals, are sold in retail sporting goods stores as well as online.
 Customer service has been a sore spot with NordicTrack for a few years but that is about the only drawback to buying their products.

-The company produces only a few exercise bikes: two recumbents, two uprights, and two indoor spinning bikes.
-Prices range from $399 to $999, which reflects the true value.
-If you order directly from NordicTrack’s website, you will get Free Shipping when you pay in full on your credit card.
+Prices range from $399 to $1,499, which reflects the true value.
+If you order directly from NordicTrack’s website, you will get Free Shipping as well as special sales that they have throughout the year.